April 20, 2022

 After all, even the best planned schedules have to be updated on the fly due to factors ranging from unexpected shifts in demand and employee absences to inclement weather.

 A strong workforce management system works alongside people and processes to provide better visibility into labor costs, productivity, and engagement — all while connecting workers.
-You can increase your organization’s operational agility by making informed staffing decisions based on insights.
-This level of workforce intelligence is possible when all employee data is on a single platform.
-Not only does access to this kind of intelligence lead to better decisions, it also helps prevent the common delays and inaccuracies that come with integrating employee data from multiple systems.
+You can increase your organization’s operational agility by making informed staffing decisions based on AI-driven insights.

+Alongside materials, equipment, and overhead, labour costs are among manufacturers’ biggest expenses.
+And they’re steadily on the rise.
 Without the proper planning systems in place, manufacturers can easily go over budget with unplanned overtime and premium pay for shift workers.

 4. Mitigate risk by staying on top of ever-changing regulatory requirements